debriefff/lsa/readme.md

 *Add document to built semantic space*.
 Building space is not very fast process.
 There is apportunity to add document to search index without full rebuilding.

-    sm.update_space_with_document(document, desired_id=None)
+    sm.update_space_with_document(document, desired_id)

 `document` - raw document text.

 `desired_id` - id of document to return in `search` method.
 Value should be unique.
 Primary key from database table record is the most suitable value.